Putting together the right marketing campaign is critical in asset management.

 To connect potential clients with your business philosophy, you can explain how you reached a particular milestone or overcame a challenge through your strategy.
 Awakening this initial interest is key to achieving the required impact beyond just presenting the business model.

-The presentation must be concrete but fundamental aspects such as the capital structure, operating budget, commissions, expected returns for investors, the composition of the work team, and the support offered to the client.
+The presentation must be concrete but fundamental aspects such as the capital structure, operating budget, commissions, expected returns for investors, the work team’s composition, and the client’s support.

-GIIN reminds that “the common but unnecessary tendency to over-explain can distract attention from a fund’s impact and compelling investment strategy” and suggests “providing supplementary information in an annex and providing it on request to the fund manager.”
+GIIN reminds us that the common but unnecessary tendency to over-explain can distract attention from a fund’s impact and compelling investment strategy and suggests providing supplementary information in an annex and providing it on request to the portfolio manager.

 Digital strategies and follow-up

 Nowadays, structuring and promotion involve face-to-face efforts to a complete follow-up strategy through digital channels, which is fundamental to keeping in touch with customers and generating new connections.

 Marketing teams have a strategic role in keeping asset managers up to date in the industry.
 To do so, they appeal, for example, to newsletters with relevant business information.
 Entrepreneurs frequently consult these tools, subscribe to them, and connect with the organizations by providing their email addresses.

 Social networks, which need to fit with the organization’s culture, must be kept updated.
 Websites or professional blogs with industry content, digital forums, and discussions are other alternatives to stay positioned in digital channels.
 However, it is essential to maintain the frequency, relevance, and quality of the information offered.

 There are also essential investments allocated for positioning content with paid ads on social networks and the efforts made to maintain the positioning of web portals or blogs in Search Engine Optimization (SEO) to be relevant in web browsers.